felix-kaestner/coding-task-shopping-basket/README.md

 # Shopping-Basket

+This repository contains a minimal shopping basket implementation written in Kotlin, written as part of a coding task during a job application.

 The solution is written in [Kotlin](https://kotlinlang.org/).
 [Gradle](https://gradle.org/) is used as a build tool.
 Unit tests are done using [Junit 5](https://junit.org/junit5/).
 No additional dependencies are used.

 ## Quickstart